Apple Pie Enchiladas

 2 1/4 tsp. yeast, 1 cup water, 2 1/2 cups flour, 2 tsp. olive oil, 1 tsp. sugar, 1 tsp. salt

 Combine yeast and warm water.
 Stir until dissolved.
 Add remaining ingredients and mix well.
 Let rest 5 min.
-Roll out to size and shape you need.
-This recipe is the perfect amount of crust for one reg. size cookie sheet.
+Spread out to size and shape you need.
+This recipe is the perfect amount of crust for one reg. size cookie sheet or one regular size pizza pan.
 Add pizza sauce and whatever toppings you choose.
 Bake at 450 degrees for 15 min or until golden brown.

 Mint Simple Syrup